Theo Paphitis: Dragons' Den, dyslexia and the future of the high street | Small Business Sessions (S9E4)

 Theo does much to support small business owners, including through his #SBS Small Business Sunday community.

-In a wide ranging and inspiring converation, Theo discusses his extensive entrepreneurial career with loads of insights and advice.
+In a wide-ranging and inspiring conversation, Theo discusses his extensive entrepreneurial career with loads of insights and advice.
 Don't miss this episode!

-What is it like running high street businesses right now and what the government needs to do to support them.
+What it's like running high-street businesses right now and what the government needs to do to support them

 Listen to the audio podcast